IDS-702-F20/Course-Website/content/policies.md

 ### Graded Work
 Graded work for the course will consist of participation quizzes, data analysis assignments, team projects, and a final project.
 Regrade requests for data analysis assignments and team projects must be done via Gradescope AT MOST **24 hours** after grades are released!
 Regrade requests for the final project must be done via Gradescope AT MOST **12 hours** after grades are released!

+There are no make-ups for any of the graded work except for medical or familial emergencies or for reasons approved by the instructor BEFORE the due date.
+Contact the instructor in advance of relevant due dates to discuss possible alternatives.

+Grades may be curved at the end of the semester.
+Cumulative averages of 90% - 100% are guaranteed at least an A-, 80% - 89% at least a B-, and 70% - 79% at least a C-, however the exact ranges for letter grades will be determined at the end of the course.

+There is no final exam.
+Students' final grades will be determined as follows:

 {.table .table-condensed .table-striped .text-left}
 Component             | Percentage
 ----------------------|----------------